bioinf/uORF_annotator/README.md

 # uORF Annotator v.
-0.4
+0.5
 *uORF Annotator* is the tool for annotation of upstream translation initiation sites in upstream open reading frames (uORFs) of human genome, which predicted by [uBert model](https://github.com/skoblov-lab/uBERTa).

 New in v.
-0.4:
-* all effects are now annotated with respect to the uORF-specific isoform
+0.5:
-* major issues in BED generation and main CDS effect annotation fixed
+* annotation of main CDS effect for overlapping uORFs

 ## Conda environment
 Install all dependencies from `requirements.yml` as new conda environment.